jonathan-armstrong-303/greenplum_quandl_pyodbc_madlib_ingest/README.md

 ## Prerequisites (Hardware)

 This project assumes that the user is running a Greenplum cluster per the author's previous installation (see https://github.com/jonathan-armstrong-303/vagrant_greenplum_6-1-4_install) in the Vagrant environment.
 Greenplum's installation proved to be a bit... "opaque", but I was able to successfully create a nearly-100% automated build in the Vagrant environment, so the user shouldn't be intimidated by what would otherwise be the extremely esoteric installation process.

-This installation could undoubtedly be easily tweaked to just run on a local Postgres instance {MORE HERE}
+This installation could undoubtedly be easily extrapolated to just run on a local Postgres instance.

 This was performed on my home Linux desktop (4 cores/4.2 GHz processors/64 GB memory) and allocated 12GB RAM to each of the four Greenplum nodes in Vagrant (admittedly 4GB less than the minimum recommended) running Ubuntu 20.04.

-Configuration was tested with Vagrant 2.2.6.
-(If Vagrant is not installed, I've provided up-to-date instructions on that below.)
 # Installation (Overview)

-Unfortunately, there are some annoyances (namely Pivotal requiring registration and consequent manual downloading of a lot of the necessary packages) that prevented this from easily being a completely automated installation script, but this isn't a huge show-stopper.

 Before proceeding, the user needs to register at both the VMWare Tanzu website (for Greenplum binaries) as well as Quandl (for access to the Quandl API which is used to ingest the palladium/platnium price dataset in the example).